-Sometimes files can be technically well-formed but use inefficient PDF constructs.
-If you are sure the input files you are using are impeccably formed, the -fast option may be added to the command line (or, if using AND, to each section of the command line).
+Sometimes (old, pre-ISO standardisation) files can be technically well-formed but use inefficient PDF constructs.
+If you are sure the input files you are using are well formed, the -fast option may be added to the command line (or, if using AND, to each section of the command line).
 This will use certain shortcuts which speed up processing, but would fail on badly-produced files.
 The -fast option may be used with: